chrisgrieser/shimmering-obsidian/README.md

 ## Overview
 - [General Features](https://github.com/chrisgrieser/shimmering-obsidian#general-features)
 	- Search your Vault
+	- Search only Starred Files in your Vault
 	- OCR Screenshots
 	- Search the Obsidian Documentation
 	- Search community plugins and directly open them in Obsidian or GitHub